peoplesj/simple-fto/README.md

 the Workspace that you'd like to create the Trigger in.
 Each Workspace has a development version (denoted by `(dev)`), as well as a deployed version.

-To create a Link Trigger for the Workflow in this sample, run the following
+To manually create a Link Trigger for the Workflow in this sample, run the following
 command:

 ```zsh
 $ slack trigger create --trigger-def triggers/greeting_trigger.ts
 ```
+Note: If you attempt to run or deploy your slack app without creating a trigger, the cli will prompt you to create one.

 After selecting a Workspace, the output provided will include the Link Trigger Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as